datacamp/courses-drivendata-water-pumps/chapter2.md

 test_mc(correct =4, feedback_msgs = c(msg1, msg2, msg3, msg4))
 ```

---- type:NormalExercise xp:100 skills:1 key:c4a5ba3436
+--- type:NormalExercise xp:100 skills:1
 ## Adding Features

 There are a lot of features and many of them will not be useful inputs to commonly used machine learning techniques without some adjustments.
 That is why this data set is all about feature selection engineering.
-You have already made a pretty solid predictions only using a handful of variables.
+You have already made a pretty solid prediction only using a handful of variables.
 Now it is time to go through an example of some feature engineering that can help boost your prediction accuracy.

 We can examine the variable `installer` by using `summary(train$installer)`.
 We can see that there are a lot of terms that are likely the same installer, but have differenct names.
 For example, there are many instances that refer to 'Government': 'Gover', GOVER', 'Government', 'Govt' etc. All of these will be considered different factors unless you find a way to aggregate them.
 One quick but simplistic way to do this would be to take the first 3 letters of each factor and make them lower case.
 Then, we can aggregate the terms that are most frequent and only use those as predictors, putting all other variables into an 'other' category.

-When you create a new features like this, you have to remember to make the same one on the `test` set.
+When you create new features like this, you have to remember to make the same one on the `test` set.
 That way, you can make a prediction on the `test` set using the same model.

 *** =instructions